CamOlssen/COMP307-2023/README.md

 # COMP307-2023
-Various work done for COMP307 at Victoria Uni.
+Assignments done for COMP307 - Fundamentals of Artifical Intelligence at Victoria University.